What is driving customer journey mapping adoption and what are the key considerations for those looking to utilise it?

 - One size doesn’t fit all in terms of communication tactics.

-Andy Walker, UK MD of Innometrics, adds: “Customer journey mapping will continue to grow in popularity as the customer touch points multiply and the data becomes more disparate.
+Andy Walker, director of Medallia, adds: “Customer journey mapping will continue to grow in popularity as the customer touch points multiply and the data becomes more disparate.
 Companies will look for ways to integrate the different data silos they have in order to provide a seamless and personalised customer journey throughout the different channels.
 Some brands may also realise that by mapping the journey, they can find ways to improve in the areas where they lack control.”

-So, big things are being expected of customer journey mapping.
-But a final word of warning comes from Jane Linton, business director-Imano, at Ness SES – the customer journey is now a matrix of cross- and multichannel interactions, and the mapping process is not for the faint hearted.
+But a final word of warning comes from Jane Linton, director of business development at Softvision – the customer journey is now a matrix of cross- and multichannel interactions, and the mapping process is not for the faint hearted.

 “Since the business and customer journey is always changing, the challenge to create a CJM has become more complex due to the changing landscape of digital, particularly how customers absorb advertising and the number of touchpoints which influence the decision making process,” she notes.